Tech-Researchers-Club-VITC/FlappyBird-Game/README.md

 This repository contains all the code and assets you need to play and modify the Gesture-Controlled FlapprBird game.
 Have fun playing and feel free to contribute to improve this exciting project!

-Created by K. Darshan, R&D Lead, TRC
+Created by Darshan K., R&D Lead, TRC

 --------------------------------------------------------------------------------------------------------------------------